 C) Power up your system and note at the initial screen what level of BIOS is installed.
+The latest BIOS can be found at

-Enter BIOS Set Up, Advanced Menu and confirm Multi-Processing Specification is set to 1.4
+"http://support.intel.com/support/motherboards/server/".
+Enter BIOS Set Up (Press F2 during boot), Advanced Menu and confirm/set Multi-Processing Specification to 1.4